Dental Fillings FAQ

 What is the process for placing a filling?

-Your dentist will first need to do a full examination to be sure that you know the state of your overall oral health.
+Your dentist at our San Francisco or Sunnyvale office will first need to do a full examination to be sure that you know the state of your overall oral health.
 The next step is to apply a topical anesthetic to numb the area and then an injection to be sure you feel no pain at all.
 The cavity or old filling is removed with a dental drill or air abrasion tool, the area is then cleaned, and the replacement material is filled into the space created.
 We take pride in our meticulous approach to doing fillings just right, making sure they fit perfectly so that no food particles can get into cracks, and sculpting each to be smooth so that it doesn’t irritate the tongue.
 You can eat or drink a few hours after treatment, but is advisable to avoid very hot or cold foods or liquids for 24 hours after treatment, which could result in sensitivity in the area.